 Be Prepared in an Emergency

 An accident or a natural disaster can occur at any time.
-Whether an injury, earthquake, storm or wild fire threatens your pet’s wellbeing, be prepared: Keep a pet first aid kit along with a few weeks’ worth of food stored in an easy-to-grab container plus an ample supply of water.
+Whether an injury, earthquake, storm or wild fire threatens your pet’s wellbeing, be prepared: Keep a pet first aid kit along with a few weeks’ worth of food and medications stored in an easy-to-grab container plus an ample supply of water.

 Here are some tips to get you started.

 You can easily put together a well-stocked pet first aid kit using a waterproof container that opens and closes easily.
 Recommended items for your pet first aid kit include: